 A brief update regarding this project is as follows:

-Fasa adult cohort study has been performed in The Following phases:
+Fasa Persian adult cohort study has been performed in The Following phases:

-- The first follow-up phase: more than 99% of people were followed- up during this step.
+b.
+The first follow-up phase: more than 998.of people were followed- up during this step.
 The person suite favorable outcomes they sent to internal medicine specialist for better evaluation and most of them god medical and clinical evaluation and treatment.
-The details and any ICD10 leaders were inserted by the internist.
+The details and any ICD10 were inserted by the internist.
 All details are recorded in the site online.
 The people who died during this is safe with recorded and the reason of death and because of this there registered by verbal autopsy and medical death sheet.

-- The second follow-up phase: near 7500 people followed and the details were recorded as mentioned in the previous follow-up phase.
-Currently the follow-up is being continued.
+c.
+The second follow-up phase: Completed in 6th of June 2019 followed 99.64 and the details were recorded as mentioned in the previous follow-up phase.
+Currently the 3rd follow-up is being continued.